 Upload - If you click the Upload button, a File Explorer dialog box will open, allowing you to select the file (or files) you'd like to upload.
 Select those files and click Open.

 Any files you upload will be accessible by any member of your Team.

 To quickly create a new Word, PowerPoint, or Excel document in your files folder click the New button and then select the kind of file you'd like to create.
 Give your new file a name and click create.
 The new file will open in Teams so you can begin editing it, and if you'd prefer to work in the desktop version of the app you'll find an Open in... button on the ribbon that will open the file there for you.

 As soon as it's created your new file will be available for your team members to edit as well.

 Collaborate on the files

 Files stored in your team's file library are accessible to every member of the Team.
-In Office Online, Office for Android or iOS, or the latest applications from Office 365, you and your Team members can collaboratively co-edit Word, PowerPoint, or Excel documents, or comment on Visio files.
+In Office for the web, Office for Android or iOS, or the latest applications from Office 365, you and your Team members can collaboratively co-edit Word, PowerPoint, or Excel documents, or comment on Visio files.
 No need to check files out or worry about if one of your colleagues has the document open.
 Just open the file you need to edit and if other Team members are editing it too your changes will be seamlessly merged as you work.

 Share with people outside your team

 There may be an occasion when you'll want to share your file with somebody outside your team.
-If the file is a Word, Excel, PowerPoint or Visio file the easiest way to do that is to open the file with the appropriate Office Online or Desktop app and click Share towards the top right corner of the window.
+If the file is a Word, Excel, PowerPoint or Visio file the easiest way to do that is to open the file with the appropriate Office for the web or Desktop app and click Share towards the top right corner of the window.
 That will open the Share dialog box where you can enter the aliases or email addresses of people you want to share with.